merenlab/merenlab.org/courses/PFLS/index.md

 ---

 OK.
 Here is a relatively difficult one: find the average age at which chancellors took office.
-This will take care of it, and let's brake it down to its individual components to discuss what we are looking at here:
+This will take care of it, and let's break it down to its individual components to discuss what we are looking at here:

 ```sh
 awk '{sum_age += $3; count++} END { print "Average age when becoming chancellor:", sum_age/count}' german_chancellors.txt